reputage/bluepea/docs/reference/installmacos.md

 Install Python3.6
 -----------------

 This puts Python3.6 in /usr/local so it does not clobber the system installed python.
 However one may want to use a python virtual environment instead.
+(There are lots of good references on the web for installing into a python virtual environment)

 ```bash
 $ brew install python3
 $ brew linkapps python3
 ```

-Now python3 is installed and can be run from the command line in terminal
+Now python3 is installed and can be run from the command line in terminal.

 ```bash
 $ $ which python3